Make Your First Call Your Last Call

 Independence Northwest statement on recent protests:

 We have watched the recent events with great sadness and anguish.
 While the world is experiencing a global pandemic, it is also watching the senseless displays of racial violence and injustice.
 Our communities are grieving.
 People are angry, sad, frustrated and exhausted.
-Our country has a long and painful history of discrimination against people of color, and recent events, illustrate that there is a lot of work to be done in the fight against racism and oppression in this country.
+Our country has a long and painful history of discrimination against black, brown, indigenous and Asian people, and recent events, illustrate that there is a lot of work to be done in the fight against racism and oppression in this country.

 Independence Northwest believes every person has the right to live their life to their fullest potential without the fear of violence.
 We strongly stand up against racism and discrimination of any kind.
 We are committed to inclusion, diversity, and equality for all.
 We must grapple with the poisonous legacy of racism that continues to cause the disempowerment and deaths of our families, friends and loved ones and we will continue to fight for social justice in our communities.